 “Yes, in the flesh.”
 He nodded towards the back of the room.

 The first thing she noticed was that Tony must have used an old photo on his profile.
 The 2nd was the smell.
 She balked putting her hand to her mouth.
 “Do you have animals?” she asked politely.
-Tony didn’t have to answer, 3 large, rather dirty German Shepherds ran into the room barking away.
+Tony didn’t have to answer, 3 large, rather dirty German Shepherds ran into the room barking.
 “That settles that” she thought, expecting him to send the dogs outside.
 He didn’t.

+Tony glanced around a grubby lounge, the furniture had seen better days and the TV still had bunny ears.
 Tony headed into what Frankie assumed was the kitchen, she hesitated then followed.
 She could smell food cooking and realized she was really hungry.
 An old man was seated at the table.
 “Hello?’ she said surprised.
 “Dad?”
 Tony shouted, he looked up.

 “This is Frankie.”